 The Phishing subtab displays the user’s Personal Phish-prone Percentage.
 Their Phish-prone Percentage is based on the number of phishing test failures divided by the number of phishing emails delivered.
 See the Failures and Phish-prone Percentages article for more information on the Phish-prone Percentage.

 This subtab also lists each simulated phishing email that the user has interacted with.
-This includes interactions such as clicking a link, opening an attachment, and reporting the email through the Phish Alert Button (PAB).
+This includes interactions such as selecting a link, opening an attachment, and reporting the email through the Phish Alert Button (PAB).
 Hover over a checkmark to view the timestamp for that interaction.

-You can click Download CSV to generate a CSV file with this phishing information, which you can download from the Download Center subtab.
+Select Download CSV to generate a CSV file with this phishing information, which you can download from the Download Center subtab.
 For more information, see our Download Center Overview.

 Training Subtab